atudomain/atudomain.github.io/_posts/2019-05-05-mod-rewrite.markdown

 http://192.168.66.11/?firstname=adrian&lastname=adriansurname#example
 {% endhighlight %}

 Address will change to 192.168.66.12 in your browser bar and anchor will be kept.
-Query string will not be present and parameters will be empty.
+Query string will not be present and parameters will have no value.

 ### VI.
 Change redirection to reverse proxy